 The pharmacy label on your medicine will tell you how much colchicine to take, how often to take it, and any special instructions.

 Never take more than the prescribed dose.
 Taking too much colchicine can cause serious problems.

 Dosage for treating a gout attack or gout flare

-Colchicine works best if you take it at the first sign (within 12 hours) of an acute attack of gout.
+Colchicine works best if you take it at the first sign (within 12 hours) of an acute gout attack.

-Take 2 tablets at the same time, followed by 1 tablet one hour later.
+Take two tablets simultaneously, followed by one tablet one hour later.